Penguin-Dream-Team/HDLT/README.md

 gradlew HDLT-HA:run < generate
 ```

-If you want to change the values, you can run the command without the script.
+If you want to change the values, you can run the command without the script, but change the values also in the respective
+`Main.kt` of the module, and replace the generated keystores in the respective folders (`src/main/resources` of the module).
+Default values are simple just for simple debug, but passwords can be strengthened very easily.

 ## Full example